 Kelley Swain is a poet, writer, and educator living in London, England.

-- Currently editing: Historical novel Double the Stars: The Life and Adventures of Miss Caroline Herschel, shortlisted (top 10) Cinnamon Press Novel Awards, 2012.
+- Double the Stars: The Life and Adventures of Miss Caroline Herschel: debut novel.
+Cinnamon Press, September 2014.

 - ‘Women, Astronomy, and Greenwich,’ pamphlet published by the Royal Society & the Royal Observatory Greenwich, 2010.

-- Part-time lecturer in Medical Humanities for Imperial College London’s Global Health BSc.
+- Course coordinator and lecturer in Humanities in Global Health for Imperial College London’s Global Health BSc.

-- Writer-in-Residence at the Whipple Museum of the History of Science, Department of the History and Philosophy of Science, Cambridge, 2009 – 2012.
+- Poet-in-Residence at the Whipple Museum of the History of Science, Department of the History and Philosophy of Science, University of Cambridge, from 2009 – 2012.